dhis2/dhis2-core/README.md

 For documentation please visit the [doc page](https://www.dhis2.org/documentation/).

-To can download pre-built WAR files from the [contiunuous integration server](http://ci.dhis2.org/).
+To can download pre-built WAR files from the [continuous integration server](http://ci.dhis2.org/).

 You can explore various demos of DHIS 2 in the [play environment](https://play.dhis2.org/).